 Minister to The GO Project

-Alana has been working with GO for 8 years now, as a site staff, youth coordinator, children coordinator, and pilgrimage coordinator.
-Alana studied at Dalhousie University in Spanish and International Development, and is currently a student at the Centre for Christian studies, a training program in Diaconal Ministry with the United Church.
+This is Alana’s 11th year with The GO Project and 4th as the Minister to The GO Project.
+Formerly, Alana worked with GO as a site staff, youth coordinator, children’s program coordinator, and pilgrimage coordinator.
+Outside of GO, Alana brings 10 years of experience in children and youth ministry within the United Church of Canada at local and national levels and is deeply passionate about creating resources and space for young people to explore their faith and to be inspired to make the world a better place.
+Alana studied Spanish and International Development at Dalhousie University, spending a year on exchange in Mexico and then Cuba.
+Alana is currently a student at the Centre for Christian studies, a training program in Diaconal Ministry with the United Church of Canada.
 Alana lives in Toronto and is originally from Halifax, Nova Scotia where her family still lives.
-Alana loves yoga, reading, dancing, baseball, hockey, and spending time with friends and family.
+Alana loves kickboxing, reading, The Blue Jays and spending time with friends and family.